Stone Harbor, New Jersey: History

 Development began in the late 19th century as a beach resort along the West Jersey and Seashore Railroad line.
 The community was marketed to wealthy residents of Philadelphia seeking a resort destination for a second home.

 Stone Harbor was incorporated as a borough by an act of the New Jersey Legislature on April 3, 1914, from portions of Middle Township, based on the results of a referendum held on April 28, 1914.
 The borough gained a portion of Avalon on December 27, 1941.
 The borough is said to be named for an English sea captain named Stone who sought shelter from a storm in the area.

 In 2015, a contract was awarded to dredge adjacent bodies of water.
 In early 2016, during the dewatering stage of the operation, a total of three geotubes discharged a small quantity of sediment containing several contaminants.
 Dredging was halted pending development of a plan to prevent future such spills.

 Geography

 According to the United States Census Bureau, the borough had a total area of 2.19 square miles (5.68 km^{2}), including 1.42 square miles (3.68 km^{2}) of land and 0.77 square miles (2.01 km^{2}) of water (35.34%).

 Unincorporated communities, localities and place names located partially or completely within the borough include Seven Mile Beach.

 Stone Harbor borders Avalon Borough, Middle Township, North Wildwood City and the Atlantic Ocean.

+Stone Harbor Point, located at the southern end of the borough, is a protected coastal preserve encompassing beaches, dunes, tidal flats, and maritime forest.
+The area has been recognized as one of New Jersey's most significant habitats for migratory shorebirds and horseshoe crabs, providing nesting and stopover habitat for several state- and federally protected species.